-Who: PEN America, with Rethink for strategy and creative, along with Margaret Atwood, Penguin Random House, The Gas Compay Inc. for book production, and Asymetric for video production (directed by Brooks Reynolds)
+Who: PEN America and Penguin Random House, with Rethink for strategy and creative, along with Margaret Atwood, The Gas Compay Inc. for book production, and Asymetric for video production (directed by Brooks Reynolds)

 What: “The Unburnable Book,” a special edition of Margaret Atwood’s The Handmaid’s Tale to raise awareness about the disturbing rise of book banning in the U.S., and to raise money for free-speech advocates PEN.
 As the name suggests, the book is made of fireproof materials.

 When & Where: The book was introduced at a PEN America Literary Gala in New York City on Monday, and is being auctioned through Sotheby’s until June 7.
 There’s no paid media behind this one, but when you have Margaret Atwood wielding a flamethrower to make a point about book banning, you don’t need to pay for media—the story has generated plenty of coverage this week from The Globe and Mail and CBC, to People, USA Today and The Guardian.

 Why: Not long ago, book banning and burning was most associated with fascist states and authoritarian rulers.
 But according to PEN’s recent “Banned in the USA” report, book banning has been “expanding rapidly” in the U.S. Between July and this March, PEN counted 1,145 books that were banned across 86 school districts in 26 states, affecting more than 2 million students.

 Many of the banned works are about racism, gender, and sexual orientation, often by authors of colour and LGBTQ+ writers, being used to teach students about social inequality, history, and sexuality.

 To raise awareness and money to fight the problem, Rethink worked with Atwood and Penguin Random House to create the unburnable copy of Atwood’s oft-banned novel about a dystopian U.S.A.